keatonbuilder/kirbypeeps/index.md

 ## ⚠️ Warning
 > Deprecration {: .label .label-red }

 > This website has been deprecated.
-Please go to the new website, linked [here](https://keatonbuilder.github.io/goofballtheater). (link doesnt work, haven't created the website yet)
+Please go to the new website, linked [here](https://keatonbuilder.github.io/goofballtheater).
 ## A server for socialization.

 ### Decide leadership